What have you been learning this year? I’ve been learning to accept what is with gratitude and to listen and act.

 Our inner wise guide sees much more than our logical conscious mind and sometimes it doesn’t take us on a direct route.
 Sometimes we have to drop things off and gather things along the way.

-If you, like Paddy and I, want to get somewhere other than where you are, revisit the things you’ve already thought to do and haven’t yet acted on, no matter how small.
 These ideas are often delivered in a quiet whisper, when you are in the midst of another activity, not when you are focussed on finding answers.
 You may have ignored or discounted them and yet they keep arising, quietly but persistently.
 Start there.

 I’ve discovered that as I put my foot down, the path is revealed, one step at a time.